 One of the most misunderstood aspects of car finance is how you can end your agreement early if you need to.
-Recently we explained the ins and outs of settling a PCP early, and today we will look at a lawful consumer right that is built into every regulated PCP and HP car finance agreement – your voluntary termination (VT) rights.
+Recently we explained the ins and outs of settling a PCP early.
+Today we will look at a consumer right that is built into every regulated personal contract purchase (PCP) and hire purchase (HP) car finance agreement – your right to voluntary termination (VT).

-In this article we will explain what a voluntary termination is, why it exists and how to go about cancelling your agreement by VT.
-We will also answer a couple of the most common questions about voluntary terminations:
+In this article, we will explain what a voluntary termination is, why it exists and how to go about cancelling your agreement by voluntary termination.
+We’ll also answer a couple of the most common questions about voluntary terminations:

-Whilst the purpose of having a voluntary termination rights clause in a car finance agreement is to protect the consumer, there is also no doubt that some borrowers, and often some dealers, will exploit the clause to allow early cancellation of a PCP or HP if the numbers are favourable.
+Voluntary termination clauses in car finance agreements are there to protect consumers.
+But there’s no doubt that some borrowers will exploit the clause to allow early cancellation of a PCP or HP if the numbers are favourable.

-Although it is a good safety net for consumers, it generally loses the finance company money (as you usually haven’t paid off enough to cover your car’s depreciation, the finance company is taking back a car which is worth less than the outstanding finance amount).
-Understandably, the finance companies do not like this exploitation one bit, but there is nothing they can do to stop it as termination rights are protected by law.
+Although voluntary termination provides a safety net for consumers, it loses the finance company money.
+Usually, you haven’t paid off enough to cover your car’s depreciation, so the finance company is taking back a car which is worth less than the outstanding finance amount.

 How voluntary termination works

-The total amount payable (which is the total amount borrowed plus interest and fees, and also includes the Guaranteed Minimum Future Value on a PCP) must be clearly shown on any car finance quotation and contract, so you should be able to find it easily enough.
-You must pay off half of this figure to be able to voluntarily terminate your PCP or HP.
+The Total Amount Payable must be clearly shown on any car finance contract, so you should be able to find it easily enough.
+You must pay off half of this figure to enact a voluntary termination of a PCP or HP.

 It makes no difference if you bought your car new or used; the law is exactly the same for both.

-There are a few problems that people run into when trying to exercise their termination rights.
+There are a few problems people run into when trying to exercise termination rights.